eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 ```

 - Change the IP and port of the write session to your Transaction Wrapper server endpoint.
-- Change the IP and port of the read session to your TrustEVM-RPC server endpoint
+- Change the IP and port of the read session to your eos-evm-rpc server endpoint
 - Build the docker image for the proxy program:

 ```shell